lvllvl/leetCodeSolution/README.md

 - Access each letter's position in relation to other letters

 We can build off our example in Fig. 1 and add coordinates to each letter.
-Now each letter is paired with a set of coordinates.
+Fig. 2 below pairs each letter with a set of coordinates.

 <p align="center">
 <img width="403" height="500" src="images/azboardCoords.png">